top of page

 Aerial view of a circular road roundabout at night, representing the Grey Grid Roundabout™ and the cycle of overthinking in dating and emotional looping

-The cycle typically involves:
+The Overthinking Cycle typically involves:

 • Ghost-Authoring: